max-torch/My-Resume-Generator/Resume.md

 ### Summary
 Looking for a role in a Data Analytics or Data Science Department.
 Considers himself a strategic and analytical person.
 Prefers to make decisions that are informed by data.
-If data-related roles are not available, he is also interested in any software engineering, software testing, or software deployment roles.
+If data-related roles are not available, he is also interested in any software engineering roles.
 ### Technical Skills
 **Programming and Markup Languages**: Python | SQL | Markdown | HTML/CSS<br>
 **Python Libraries**:  Pandas | Matplotlib | Seaborn | Plotly | scikit-learn | Natural Language Toolkit | SciPy | NumPy | Beautiful Soup | Requests | Flask (familiar)